Tuesday, October 30, 2018

 I believe the meaning behind this quote is rather than just enjoy life while on vacations or holidays, we should strive to make our every day lives the ones we want to be living —every day of the week.

-By doing this it will allow me to enjoy more of my time.
-However, it is so much more than a de-clutter.
+By doing this it allows me to enjoy more of my time.
+However, it is so much more than a simple de-clutter.
 It is a process and it can take several years before you can perfect it.

 1. Make Relationships a Priority.